World-Class Large Scale Hard-Rock Lithium Deposit with Superior High Grade Mineralogy

 Please click on this tab to learn more about the Brazilian government’s assessment of quality lithium deposits in Brazil and in particular at the Vale de Jequitinhohna sites in Minas Gerais.

-Sigma has already acquired a pilot plant to advance metallurgical and product testing further in the mining town of Aracuai and mining-friendly state of Minas Gerais that is well served by infrastructure, roads, hydroelectric power, water and the port of Vitoria in neighbouring Espirito Santo state.
+Sigma benefits from having a favourable location near the mining town of Araçuaí in the mining-friendly state of Minas Gerais, which is well served by infrastructure, roads, hydroelectric power, water and the port of Vitoria in the neighbouring Espírito Santo state.

 Ultimately, Sigma’s project is in a race to production to meet local Brazilian and global lithium demand.
 Xuxa is one of six priority lithium deposits sites at Grota Do Cirilo.
 The mining company has identified more than 200 pegmatite bodies on all properties.